hunter-teacher-cert/unit_plan-fearsome-foursome/README.md

 ---

 ### Tools Used
-(include programming language(s), specific programs/environments, and other tools (digital or otherwise) if necessary)

----
 We will use the Python programming language.
 At this point I am thinking we'll use Thonny but we need to flesh this out.

+---

 ### Resources
 (include any links/books/readings to be used during this unit)